All Episodes

 And okay, yeah, sure, California's bankrupt, but the government of the United States is going to bail it out.

-Because in the end, big government corrupts the private sector too.
+And that's what's so dangerous about all this, because in the end, big government corrupts the private sector too.

-And for all this city's underwriters, as for the underwriters of Patterson, New Jersey, and for Los Angeles and for New York City and for all the other bankrupt municipalities in America, just as Lord Acton said, uh power corrupts and absolute power corrupts absolutely.
+And for all this city's underwriters, as for the underwriters of Patterson, New Jersey, and for Los Angeles and for New York City and for all the other bankrupt municipalities in America, just as Lord Acton said, power corrupts and absolute power corrupts absolutely, for the underwriters and the insurers, coziness with power corrupts very cozily.

-Us not for whom Bell tolls.
+Ask not for whom bell tolls.

 It tolls for thee.